INTERVIEW – QUESTIONS AND ANSWERS – KNOWLEDGE

 Yes.
 I even knew him before he replaced his name in 1998.

-I asked David John Pleasance about if he knew about any info regarding Commodore and Iraq?
+I asked David John Pleasance as a bonus question regarding Commodore and Iraq: